Information on Iceland – Nordic languages as second languages

 Organisation of L2 Education

 It is an educational goal for plurilingual students to achieve an age-appropriate level of Icelandic (Ministry of Education, Science and Culture, 2021).
 The Icelandic education policy is based on principles of inclusive education and aims to provide equal opportunities to learn and study for all students.
-According to the latest amendment to the National Curriculum Guide from the year 2021, maintaining and supporting students’ active plurilingualism is seen as valuable both for individual students and for society (Ministry of Education, Science and Culture, 2014).
+According to the latest amendment to the National Curriculum Guide from 2021, maintaining and supporting students’ active plurilingualism is seen as valuable, both for individual students and for society (Ministry of Education, Science and Culture, 2014).

-Icelandic as a second language is not a full-fledged subject, and until recently, teaching Icelandic as a second language was categorized as special education.
-A table with recommended number of teaching hours per week in Icelandic as a second language for pupils of different ages and levels in Icelandic as a second language is published on the website of the Directorate of Education and School Services, yet it is not enforced.
+Icelandic as a second language is not a fully-fledged subject, and until recently, teaching Icelandic as a second language was categorized as special education.
+A table showing the recommended number of teaching hours per week in Icelandic as a second language for pupils of different ages and language levels is published on the website of the Directorate of Education and School Services, although this is not enforced.

-Handbook on teaching Icelandic as a second language is currently being developed at the Directorate of Education and School Services.
+A handbook on teaching Icelandic as a second language is currently being developed at the Directorate of Education and School Services.

 Initial Assessment and Placement Procedures

-Apart from the initial placement tests, all students´ literacy is monitored through various measurements and testing.
+Apart from the initial placement tests, all students’ literacy is monitored through various measurements and testing.

 Access to Other Forms of Language Learning Support

-In Iceland, mother tongue (L1) instruction is in the hands of community-based mother tongue schools and groups, some of which collaborate under the umbrella of Móðurmál – the Association on Bilingualism.
+In Iceland, mother tongue (L1) instruction is in the hands of community-based mother tongue schools and groups, some of which collaborate under the umbrella of Móðurmál – the Association for Bilingualism.
 Mother tongue schools work independently of the school system, municipalities, and governmental institutions.
-They mostly operate without regular funding and depend on the volunteer work of mother tongue teachers (Emilsson Peskova & Aberdeen, 2020).
+They mostly operate without regular funding and depend on the voluntary work of mother tongue teachers (Emilsson Peskova & Aberdeen, 2020).
 They offer L1 teaching outside of school hours, and the languages are usually taught on Saturdays.

-Children whose L1 is Swedish or Norwegian can study these languages instead of the compulsory subject Danish through the language lab of the City of Reykjavík.
+Children whose L1 is Swedish or Norwegian can study these languages instead of the compulsory ‘Danish’ subject through the language lab of the City of Reykjavík.
 Children with legal residence in Reykjavík can also study Polish in the language lab.
 Some schools in other municipalities offer Polish classes to their students.

 Staff Competencies Required to Teach Icelandic as a Second Language